strapi/strapi/docs/3.x.x/en/plugins/development.md

 The folders and files structure is the following:
 ```
 /project
-└─── admin // Contains the needed files to display to display the admin panel
+└─── admin // Contains the plugin's front-end
 └─── config // Contains the configurations of the plugin
 |    └─── routes.json // Contains the plugin's API routes
 └─── controllers // Contains the plugin's API controllers